Volunteer Teaching in Argentina

 - Types of schools: High School, Language Institutes, and Universities

 - Age of students: 8 - adults

 - Class sizes: 20 - 35

-- Role: Teaching assistant (English, French, German, Italian)
+- Role: Teaching assistant (English, French, German, or Italian)

 - Requirements: None